-A popular item in the Dominican diet which is not always everyone’s favourite is the papaya, known in the DR as ‘lechoza’.
-And most popularly consumed in this delicious batida de lechoza (papaya milkshake).
+A popular item in the Dominican diet which is not always everyone’s favourite is the papaya, known in the DR as ‘lechosa’.
+And most popularly consumed in this delicious batida de lechosa (papaya milkshake).
 Several countries in the region seem to shy away from the word papaya, which has – it appears – other connotations.
-Venezuelans also call it ‘lechoza’, and the Cubans ‘fruta bomba’.
+Venezuelans also call it ‘lechosa’, and the Cubans ‘fruta bomba’.
 In English it is also known as ‘pawpaw’.

-I am a huge fan of lechoza.
-At the risk of being excessively poetic or even cheesy, I would describe the subtle flavour of lechoza as the taste-bud equivalent of inhaling the gentle perfume of a fragrant rose.
+I am a huge fan of lechosa.
+At the risk of being excessively poetic or even cheesy, I would describe the subtle flavour of lechosa as the taste-bud equivalent of inhaling the gentle perfume of a fragrant rose.
 Others may challenge this.
 In contrast, I have heard that some find the smell and taste reminiscent of vomit.
 This just shows that there is no accounting for taste.